-- A deep moisturizer: Cocoa butter is high in fatty acids and hydrates the skin deeply, making it a wonderful addition to body moisturizers and lip balms.
+Cocoa butter is high in fatty acids and hydrates the skin deeply, making it a wonderful addition to body moisturizers and lip balms.
 It contains oleic, palmitic, and stearic acids, all of which nourish the skin.

 Again, no guarantees, but cocoa butter has been noted to help skin irritations such as eczema and dermatitis.

 Buying Cocoa Butter

-You also can buy raw cocoa butter in large batches online if you prefer the DIY route when it comes to your skincare.
-Aspen Naturals raw cocoa butter is unrefined and perfect for making your own lip balm and lotion.
-The obvious benefit to making your own is that you know exactly what you're putting on your skin.
+Aspen Naturals Raw Cocoa Butter ($20) is unrefined, and perfect for making your own lip balm and lotion.
+When you make your own, you do know exactly what you're putting on your skin.

 Using Cocoa Butter

 Double or triple the recipe to have a stock of lip balms at hand.
-They make great gifts, too.
+(They make great gifts, too.)